Cosys-Lab/Cosys-AirSim/docs/settings.md

 Each simulation mode will go through the list of vehicles specified in this setting and create the ones that has `"AutoCreate": true`.
 Each vehicle specified in this setting has key which becomes the name of the vehicle.
 If `"Vehicles"` element is missing then this list is populated with default car named "PhysXCar" and default multirotor named "SimpleFlight".

 ### Common Vehicle Setting
-- `VehicleType`: This could be either `PhysXCar` or `BoxCar` for the Car SimMode, `SimpleFlight` or `PX4Multirotor` for the MultiRotor SimMode, `ComputerVision` for the ComputerVision SimMode ,`CPHusky` or `Pioneer` for SkidVehicle SimMode and `UrdfBot` for the UrdfBot SimMode. you can use There is no default value therefore this element must be specified.
+- `VehicleType`: This could be either `PhysXCar`, `ArduRover` or `BoxCar` for the Car SimMode, `SimpleFlight`, `ArduCopter` or `PX4Multirotor` for the MultiRotor SimMode, `ComputerVision` for the ComputerVision SimMode and `CPHusky` or `Pioneer` for SkidVehicle SimMode. you can use There is no default value therefore this element must be specified.
 - `PawnPath`: This allows to override the pawn blueprint to use for the vehicle.
 For example, you may create new pawn blueprint derived from ACarPawn for a warehouse robot in your own project outside the AirSim code and then specify its path here.
 See also [PawnPaths](settings.md#PawnPaths).
 Note that you have to specify your custom pawn blueprint class path inside the global `PawnPaths` object using your proprietarily defined object name, and quote that name inside the `Vehicles` setting.
 For example,
 ```json
     {